Skyhawk Baseball | Rick Robinson - Head Coach

 Prior to his time at Young Harris, Robinson spent four years as an assistant coach at Old Dominion University, a Division-I school located in Norfolk, Va.
 During his time at the baseball-rich school, he served as third base coach, camp director and recruiting coordinator.

 At Old Dominion, Robinson helped the Monarchs to a pair of conference championships and back-to-back appearances in the NCAA Regionals (1995-96).
 In four recruiting classes, he helped produce 22 players who signed professional contracts, including Tim Hummel (second round pick, 52nd overall by the Chicago White Sox in the 2000 MLB Draft).
-Robinson also worked with current major leaguers David Wright (New York Mets), Michael Cuddyer (New York Mets), Justin Upton (San Diego Padres) and Melvin Upton, Jr. (Atlanta Braves) in Old Dominion’s camps.
+Robinson also worked with current major leaguers David Wright (New York Mets), Michael Cuddyer (New York Mets), Justin Upton (San Diego Padres) and Melvin Upton, Jr. (San Diego Padres) in Old Dominion’s camps.

 Before his appointment at Brevard College, Robinson posted a .672 winning percentage at the high school level in North Carolina.
 He led West Henderson High School in Hendersonville to its first-ever winning season and first berth in the state playoffs and also had a successful stint at Pisgah High School in Canton.

 A Brevard, NC native, Robinson played collegiate baseball at Appalachian State University in Boone, NC.
 He earned his degree from Appalachian State and later earned a Master’s degree from Furman University.